one-commercial-partner/OCPScale/docs/Azure/BootCamps/WVD/Optimize/Optimize-Lab10-FSLogix-Installation-and-Configuration.md

     ![RegEdits](../attachments/RegEdits.PNG)

+11. **Restart** the virtual machine.

 ## Exercise 3 - Confirm FSLogix Functionality

-1. Restart the session host and then login again as Bob Jones to create the user profile.
+1. Login again as Bob Jones to create the user profile.
     * From your desktop launch the Remote Desktop client.
     * When prompted enter the credentials for Bob Jones:
         * Username: `Bob.Jones@<yourdomain>.onmicrosoft.com`